FCRL3: Clinical signficance

-Potential role in disease

 The FCRL3 loci is associated with numerous autoimmune diseases.
 Single-nucleotide polymorphism (SNP) -169 C/T located in promoter region of FCRL3 has been linked to higher susceptibility to diseases including rheumatoid arthritis (RA), systemic lupus erythematosus (SLE) and autoimmune thyroid disease.
 This polymorphism enhanced expression levels of FCRL3 via more efficient NFκB binding and increased promoted activity.

 Elevated expression levels of FCRL3 on Treg cells, cytotoxic CD8^{+} T cells and γδ-T cells are associated with rheumatoid arthritis.

-FCRL3 gene polymorphism is also associated with multiple sclerosis, autoimmune pancreatitis, type I diabetes and Bahcet’s disease in various populations.
+FCRL3 gene polymorphism is also associated with multiple sclerosis, autoimmune pancreatitis, type I diabetes and Bahcet's disease in various populations.

 Thymus derived FCRL3^{+} Treg were observed to have higher PD-1 expression and lower responsiveness to antigenic stimulation, as well as reduced suppression properties on effector T cell proliferation.
 FCRL3 expression on Treg cells is also associated with -169 C/T SNP in FCRL3 promoter region.
 Overall, FCRL3 expression on Treg cells leads to dysfunction in regulation of self-tolerance and increases susceptibility to autoimmunity.

 FCRL3 is considered an autoimmunity marker.